Common Contract Types for Small Business

 Business norms have changed considerably in the past several years.
 Most companies have moved away from traditional signatures on paper contracts because it’s expensive, slow, and inconvenient compared to electronic signatures.

 Instead, adopting contract management tools is the new professional norm for sending digital contracts.
-Digital signatures lower operating costs by cutting out paper, postage, and labor by digitizing document delivery and signature management.
+Digital signatures lower operating costs by cutting out paper, postage, and labor.

 The faster turnaround times for a contract via esignature also mean shorter cash flow cycles.
-Digital contracts give you faster revenue recognition from deals closed or services delivered.
+For example, a payment and contract request provides immediate approval and revenue in one message.

 PDCflow for Contracts

-PDCflow’s document, communication, and payment software provides all the tools your company needs to manage contract workflows.
+PDCflow’s document, payment, and esignature software features provide everything your company needs to manage contract workflows.
 Send documents, contracts, and invoices, or request photos, files, or payments — all in one platform.
 With PDCflow, you get:

 • Unlimited template creation: Create unlimited contract templates, so you have workflows ready for every type of customer interaction.

-• Email and SMS: Send contracts digitally, through both email and SMS, to cater to customer preference and improve engagement rates.
+• Email and SMS: Send contracts digitally, through both email and SMS, to cater to customer preferences and improve engagement rates.

 • Personalized bulk messages: Upload an Excel or CSV file and send messages to up to 5,000 recipients at one time.

 • Integrated payments: Get more flexibility in choosing your payment processor.
-Because payments are a central part of our software, businesses experience better reporting, processing choices, and payment options for customers.
+Because payments are a central part of our software, businesses can access better reporting, processing choices, and payment options for customers.

 • Insights report: In-depth reporting gives you a better understanding of financial performance.